 An AC analysis calculates the small signal frequency response of the circuit about the dc operating point.
 The latter is automatically calculated prior to commencing the frequency sweep.
-One or more inputs may be specified for AC analysis by using voltage or current sources with the AC specification (See "Voltage Source" on page 114).
+One or more inputs may be specified for AC analysis by using voltage or current sources with the AC specification (See Voltage Source).
 The results of an AC analysis are always complex.